thoughtbot/vim-rspec/README.md

 If using zsh on OS X it may be necessary to move `/etc/zshenv` to `/etc/zshrc`.

+If using fish shell it is necessary to set the `$SHELL` environment variable if not set.
+eg: `set -Ux SHELL /usr/bin/fish`

 ## Configuration

 ### Key mappings